 Recent Developments Editor for the Texas Journal of Oil, Gas, and Energy Law

 B.A., Patrick Henry College, Government, summa cum laude, 2013

-United States District Court for the Southern and Western Districts of Texas
+United States District Court for the Southern, Eastern, and Western Districts of Texas

-- Defended petrochemical manufacturer in Texas state court litigation and subsequent arbitration of $60MM breach of contract claims, resulting in a court of appeals' decision compelling arbitration, a take-nothing arbitration award in the manufacturer's favor, and trial court confirmation of the arbitration award.
+- Successfully defended petrochemical manufacturer in Texas state court litigation and subsequent arbitration of $60MM breach of contract claims, resulting in a court of appeals' decision compelling arbitration, a take-nothing arbitration award in the manufacturer's favor, and trial court confirmation of the arbitration award.